The Topology of Local Computing in Networks: Context and Objective

-\subparagraph*{Fundamental Theorem.} The framework defined by Herlihy and Shavit~\cite{HerlihyS99} enables to characterize the power and limitation of distributed computing, thanks to the following generic theorem, which can be viewed as the fundamental theorem of distributed computing within the topological framework.
-Let us consider some (deterministic) distributed computing model, assumed to be \emph{full information}, that is, every process communicates its entire history at each of its communication step.
+\subparagraph*{Fundamental Lemma.} The framework defined by Herlihy and Shavit~\cite{HerlihyS99} enables to characterize the power and limitation of distributed computing, thanks to the following generic result, which can be viewed as the basis of distributed computing within the topological framework.
+Let us consider some (deterministic) distributed computing model, assumed to be \emph{full information}, that is, every process communicates its entire history at each of its communication steps.
+The following result connects solvability of a task by an algorithm in a given model with the existence of a mapping of a specific form between the topological complexes corresponding to this task and this model (see~\cite{CastanedaFPRRT21,HerlihyKR2013,HerlihyS99,HerlihyR97,HerlihyRT98} for instantiations of this result for different computational models).